DataDog/hiring-engineers/answers.md

 ### Getting API and Application Keys

-API and Applications keys are needed to authenticate against Datadog APIs.
+API and Applications keys are needed to authenticate against Datadog.
 This can be obtained from the following locations in the Datadog UI:

 API Key:

-Integration ⇨ APIs  ⇨ API Keys
+> Integration ⇨ APIs  ⇨ API Keys
 You can either create a new key or copy an existing key.

 Application Key:

- Team ⇨ Application Keys  ⇨
+ > Team ⇨ Application Keys  ⇨
  Click on ````New Key```` to create a new application key.

  ### Creating the Dashboard using the API

  Follow instructions in the [Using Postman with Datadog APIs](https://docs.datadoghq.com/getting_started/api/) article to add the keys into the Postman environment.

- Postman  ⇨ Collections  ⇨ Datadog API Collection  ⇨ Dashboards  ⇨  Create a new dashboard
+ > Postman  ⇨ Collections  ⇨ Datadog API Collection  ⇨ Dashboards  ⇨  Create a new dashboard

  Update the POST URL to
  ````https://api.datadoghq.com/api/v1/dashboard````